 - Muscle pain

 Naturally, effective treatments will address these symptoms to keep the patient as comfortable as possible.
 This may involve medical supervision, diet, and/or using FDA-approved formulations of buprenorphine.
-Buprenorphine (commonly known as Suboxone when combined with the opioid antagonist, naloxone) is an opioid that is often used for treating opioid use disorder.
-It specifically lessens withdrawal symptoms, helping patients to taper off opioids.
+Buprenorphine (commonly known as suboxone when combined with the opioid antagonist, naloxone) is an opioid that is often used for treating opioid use disorder.
+It lessens withdrawal symptoms, reduces cravings, and even blocks other opioids from working.

 Buprenorphine treatment works by stimulating the opioid receptors in the brain.
 Because it only partially stimulates them and doesn’t get the patient “high,” it’s a popular opioid addiction recovery tool.
 This is a key part of full detoxification initiating treatment since without buprenorphine stimulating the opioid receptors, withdrawal symptoms become much more severe.
 You may take buprenorphine temporarily and wean off it, or take it indefinitely.
 This is something you and your treatment team will decide.

 As demand for buprenorphine has gone up, new ways to take it have been found.
 For example, one of the more popular methods is via a monthly, extended release injectable.
-This takes out the hassle of taking a daily pill and helps patients avoid uncomfortable withdrawal symptoms.
+This helps patients comply with their treatment guidelines, and it has fewer side effects because of the extended release formula.

 While medications can be a great asset in opioid addiction recovery, the underlying issues of addiction cannot be solved solely with a pill.
 The most effective treatments for opioid addiction include both medication and talk therapy.
 For many people in recovery, they will stay in talk therapy even after leaving a rehab center.
 This is known as maintenance treatment, and it can greatly increase a patient’s odds of staying sober.